 Weight stigma in healthcare

 This is a set of studies that draw on patients experiences with weight stigma in healthcare in individuals across the weight and gender identity spectrums.
-A second study examines weight-related doctor-patient communication and adherence to follow-up care among patients visiting a local hospital for a chronic disease medical appointment.
-A third study examines weight stigma and stigma reduction among medical students.
-A fourth study examines weight based communication in pediatric care.
+A second study examines weight stigma and stigma reduction among medical students.
+A third study examines weight based communication in pediatric care.
+These projects have completed data collection and are under review for publication.
+Prospectivce students could continue with additional studies on this research line.

 Weight-related vigilance as a chronic stressor

-This is a multi-method set of studies that examines whether weight-based vigilance (being on the lookout for weight-based threats and modifying behavior to avoid them) is related to stress and maladaptive health behaviors.
+This is an NSF-funded multi-method set of studies that examines whether weight-based vigilance (being on the lookout for weight-based threats and modifying behavior to avoid them) is related to stress and maladaptive health behaviors.
 In three experiments, we causally test whether vigilance induces changes in physiological markers of stress, eating behavior, and exercise.
 In an EMA study we examine the impact of vigilance on eating behavior over the course of two weeks to examine whether vigilance initially induces dietary restriction followed by compensatory overrating.
 Finally, in a longitudinal study, we examine how changes in body weight, health behaviors, and weight-based vigilance impact one another over two years.
+These studies will take priority in the lab over the next several years as they are NSF-funded.
+Prospective students would receive a graduate assistantship on this project.

 Perceptions of of Weight Regain

 This experimental study examines knowledge about dieting and weight regain as well as how weight regain is perceived based on the initial method of weight loss.
-We examine how weight regain is related to lay beliefs about weight and antifat attitudes
+We examine how weight regain is related to lay beliefs about weight and antifat attitudes.
+This data collection is complete, but we will likely run additional studies on this line.

 Masculinity and injury reporting among athletes as a function of gender